GrantsTracks2121/quartz-hugo/content/notes/I would have been a minister if I'd only believed in God.md

 > [!NOTE] This is an example of what I'd call a "sticky memory".
 >
-> By that I mean it's like a "sticky" blog post: one that stay at the top of the list in one's consciousness over time, one that comes up again and again throughout my life.
+> A "sticky" blog post stays at the top of the list posts on a site.
+Likewise a "sticky memory" remains fixed in one's consciousness over time, it comes up again and again throughout my life.
 This particular memory continues to help define what I consider important to me.

 I believe I was in my late teens or early 20's when I said to a friend who knew me well: